Castellanoc8/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/uccNPRp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Continuing on to the Intake Phase, I was able to see which open tickets I had when logged into one of the sample agent accounts.
-I was able to find these open tickets by clicking on the tickets tab, and then going into the open tickets section.
+Continuing to the Intake Phase, I could see which open tickets I had when logged into one of the sample agent accounts.
+I could find these open tickets by clicking on the tickets tab and then going into the open tickets section.
 </p>
 <br />